 Pages UnBound celebrates Ann Marie Fleming's Window Horses with a performance of voices dramatizing the graphic novel, an incisive interview, and scintillating music by the Persian-Canadian Circle Band.
 It's a bewitching night of poetry, art and mesmerizing sounds.

 First up will be The Circle Band, Toronto's leading exponent of Persian music.
 Shahab Baradaran (vocal and guitar), Peter Lutek (reeds), and Pedram Khavarzamini (tombak) create wonderful music that recalls the beauty of Asia Minor while incorporating some of the contemporary feeling of modern times.
-Next, actor/director/scriptwriter Don McKellar will interview Fleming about Window Horses — the book and the film.
-Finally, McKellar (as German poet Dietmar) and Fleming (as Rosie Mings) will enact a scene from Window Horses to the visual accompaniment of Kevin Langdale's lavish graphics.
+Next, Omid Abtahi (who voices Ramin in the film) and Fleming (as Rosie Mings) will enact a scene from Window Horses to the visual accompaniment of Kevin Langdale's lavish graphics.
+Finally, award-winning filmmaker, animator, and author Ellen Besen will interview Fleming about Window Horses — the book and the film.

 Ann Marie Fleming is an award-winning Canadian visual artist, writer, director, animator and cross-platform media maker who works in a variety of different genres (animation, experimental, documentary and dramatic).
 Born in Japan to Chinese and Australian parents, Fleming creates work that addresses themes of family, identity, history, and memory.